 The Student Learning Assessment Program collaborates with academic programs and departments across campus by providing resources, planning tools, and consultative services for learning assessment-related activities.
-DoIT Academic Technology facilitates this effort in a number of ways, including digital course evaluation and institutional-level surveys, program assessment (learning objectives, plans and annual reports), digital syllabi, direct assessment and Student Digital Ecosystem integration pilots.
+DoIT Academic Technology partners with the Office of the Provost around digital learning assessment tools including digital course evaluation and institutional-level surveys, program assessment (learning objectives, plans and annual reports), digital syllabi, direct assessment and Student Digital Ecosystem integration pilots.
 Multiple DoIT AT services contribute to these efforts including Learn@UW-Madison, Learner Digital Ecosystem and our Project Management Group.

 Supporters of Information Technology Academy (ITA)

 Information Technology Academy (ITA) is a joint effort between DoIT Academic Technology, the UW-Madison PEOPLE Program and the Office of the Vice Chancellor for Administration and Finance.
 In addition, the generosity of our many sponsors contributes to the programs’ successes.
-Our sponsors include Wisconsin Department of Public Instruction, WTN Media, Technology Education Foundation, Presidio and individual donors.
+Our sponsors include the Wisconsin Department of Public Instruction, American Family Insurance, WTN Media, , Presidio – Wisconsin, and individual donors.